michaelpq/michaelpq.github.io/_posts/2014-05-30-postgres-9-4-feature-highlight-logical-replication-receiver.markdown

 changes are then applied on the database one by one using the [SPI] (http://www.postgresql.org/docs/devel/static/spi.html) through  a loop process that sleeps during a customizable amount of nap time.
-Note that receiver\_raw is not *that* performant as it only applies one single query per process loop, and loop sleeps for a given amount of time which is of course customizable with a GUC.
-More complicated processing like applying batches of changes could be done as well but as a proof of concept this plugin is enough as it is.
+Note that receiver\_raw is actually designed to be performant as it applies one single batch of changes using only one transaction in a single loop process.
+That's the best doable particularly for long transactions.

 By the way, here are a couple of things to be aware of when developing your own logical change receiver.